mileseverett/dgs-discord-bot/README.md

 git clone https://github.com/mileseverett/dgs-discord-bot.git
 ```

-To run the bot just run bot.py.
+To run the bot locally for testing/developing just run bot.py.
 Code assuming the bot files are in your current directory:

 ```python
 pip install discord